tholonia/iching_cli/book/v2/markdown/hexagram_39.md

 ##### The Dance of the Stream (Man vs. Nature)
 ### *In the style of Rudyard Kipling*

 #### In the heart of a serene valley lay a humble stream, its waters weaving through the dense forest.
 Birds sang softly above where the trees whispered secrets to one another.
 The stream flowed without hurry, its path determined by the land it caressed.
-One day, the stream encountered a formidable boulder—a massive stone that interrupted its gentle course.
+One day, the stream encountered a formidable boulder, a massive stone that interrupted its gentle course.

 The stream paused, unsure but not frightened.
 It studied the boulder for many sunsets and sunrises, allowing its water to pool at the base.
 Over time, the stream learned that neither force nor fury would serve its cause.
 Instead, it began exploring new ways around the stone.
 The stream patiently shifted sands and collected pebbles, gently carving out a wider path.